-- Perfect Texture: These cookies have a crispy outside with a soft, chewy center.
+- The perfect soft and chewy texture.
+These cookies have a crispy outside with a soft, chewy center.

 - vanilla extract